 - The EU average is 70.5% meaning that UK pensions receive more than two times less than comparable countries.

-- The 2019 SNP Conference voted that in an independent Scotland the Scottish Government should plan to increase the Scottish state pension to the EU average, effectively doubling it.
+- The 2019 SNP Conference voted that in an independent Scotland the Scottish Government should create plan to increase the Scottish state pension to the EU average, effectively doubling it.
+The plan has not been published yet.

 With regard to private pensions, we researched the facts and we found the following: